SPQ19-20/BSPQ20-E1/README.md

 2. Create an empty database called **bsqp20e1** (you can do it directly from the command line or you can use a visual MongoDB client such as Robo 3T or Compass)

 ##### 1.1.
 Create the schema
-1. Open a new CMD window, go to the directory where the *pom.xml* file is inside the project and run the following command:
+1. Open a new CMD window, go to the directory where the *pom.xml* file is inside the project and run the following command (in case you get an error message saying that the command line is too short, try using a previous JDK version such as JDK 8, which is the one we have been using during the development process):
 ```
 mvn datanucleus:schema-create
 ```